-

 Yes, all prerequisites must be completed prior to January 15, 2026.

-A minimum of 500 hours of healthcare experience must be completed by January 15, 2026.
+A minimum of 500 hours of healthcare experience must be completed at the time of applicaiton submission.

 Frequently Asked Questions: Competitive Applicant Profile